New Year Resolutions: Buy Your Dream Home in 2024

 If there are any errors or inaccuracies in your credit report, you can dispute it based on the Fair Credit Reporting Act with credit reporting bureaus.
 Credit reporting errors can inevitably destroy your creditscore.

-IND Mortgage offers free consultation on how to address credit report errors, improve your credit score, and allow you more mortgage options as a result.
+IND Mortgage LLC offers free consultation on how to address credit report errors, improve your credit score, and allow you more mortgage options as a result.

 3. Save money for down payment